ChaosuiPeng/Note_Kaggle/Pytorch_Note.md

 print(x.grad)
 ```

-➡ we have got a vector containing 4 entries. (but why 4.5?)
+➡ we have got a vector containing 4 entries. (the following explain why 4.5)

 Let’s call the ``out`` *Tensor* “ $o$ ”.